// Features

 milestone Hexagon A project milestone or goal tracked in the workspace.
 Milestones represent significant progress markers or deliverables.

-artifact Wide rectangle A generated artifact -- typically a code file, report, or other produced output.
+artifact Wide rectangle A generated artifact, typically a code file, report, or other produced output.
 Node size scales with file byte size.
 The popover shows the formatted file size.

 Edge / Relationship Types